A healthy house plant is the perfect addition to any home, and when cared for, it can keep growing strong for years!

 Water: Orchids absorb food and water through their leaves, so mist the leaves - not flower heads, once a week.
 Water the roots with about a tablespoon of water once a week in summer and once a fortnight in the winter.

 Did you know?
 In their natural habitat Orchids grow on trees and use their roots to cling to branches.
 This is why Orchids are potted in bark.
-Keep your Orchids roots exposed to light to ensure it continues to produce enough energy for itself.
+Keep the roots of your Orchid exposed to light to ensure it continues to produce enough energy for itself.

 Origin: China and Thailand